 The Canadian Astronomical Society (CASCA) has established a Lectureship — the CASCA-Westar Lectureship (CWL) — whose mandate is to bring highlights of current astronomical research to the general public and students using Canadian professional astronomers.
 The CWL will primarily sponsor visits by professional astronomers to schools and communities that currently do not have easy access to nearby post-secondary institutions with astronomy programs and facilities.

 An average CWL visit will normally last about two days, and involve 2-3 presentations in the local area.
 For example, in addition to the main public evening lecture, there might be a presentation to students at a community college, another to a high school, etc. We also strongly encourage holding a workshop for local teachers, in collaboration with our educational program Discover the Universe.
 The goal is to maximize the benefit of the CWL to the host community.
-All travel expenses will be paid.
+The lectureship pays for all travel expenses for the lecturer.
+Any other expenses for the lecture, such as venue rental, should be covered by the host community.

 Why the name Westar?